-Government funded vocational education and training subjects - Aboriginal/ non-Indigenous/ total students, 2015
+Government-funded vocational education and training subjects undertaken by Aboriginal students, 2015

 Policy context: Vocational education and training (VET) refers to post-compulsory education and training (excluding degree and higher level programs delivered by further education institutions) which provides people with occupational or work-related knowledge and skills .
 VET also includes programs which provide the basis for subsequent vocational programs.
 VET qualifications include certificates, diplomas, trade certificates, traineeships and other qualifications awarded by Technical and Further Education (TAFE) colleges and other training providers .
 VET programs may be government-funded, or delivered on a fee-for-service basis by public or private providers.
 For school-aged participants, VET programs offer industry-specific skills and pathways to further study and initial employment opportunities .